Thurlaston, Leicestershire: History

-The earliest census data regarding industries and professions in Thurlaston is 1831, with agriculture being the chief industry with 53% of occupants being involved; with handcraft and manufacturing making up the remainder.
-However, as of 1881 a more detailed classification of resident occupation was carried out, revealing 90% of industry being directly related to agriculture, with an entirely male workforce.
+The earliest census data regarding industries and professions in Thurlaston is the 1831 Census, with agriculture being the chief industry with 53% of occupants being involved; with handcraft and manufacturing making up the remainder.
+However, as of 1881's Census a more detailed classification of resident occupation was carried out, revealing 90% of industry being directly related to agriculture, with an entirely male workforce.
 The only recorded work of women at the time was classed as "Domestic Services".
 Industry in the present day has declined significantly in the agricultural area, with just 4% of the working population being involved.
 The prominent occupations now are the repair and trade of motor vehicles, and the manufacturing industry, which over a quarter of the entire working population is involved in.

 Census data extends Thurlaston's population history back to 1881, with a population of 533.
 The population remained stable with little fluctuation until a decline to 378 during the 1961 census, however following this a steady growth saw the total rise to today's figure of 807, the highest figure so far recorded.